 That’s why we’ve made this list.
 In it, we’re highlighting a variety of go-to keto foods, their benefits and their role on the keto diet.

-Many of these foods, like avocado, are already strongly linked to the keto diet.
+Many of these foods, like avocado and eggs, are already strongly linked to the keto diet.
 You might be less familiar with others.

 Don’t worry if you’re not a keto dieter.
 The foods on this list are healthy for people in other situations too.
 Just be aware that many of the examples here are high in calories and fat.
 How well they work in your eating plan will entirely depend on the other foods that you eat.